Religious Workers: Going From an R-1 Visa to a Green Card

 - Proof of two years' experience.
 The employer will need to submit documentation to confirm that the employee completed two years of qualifying employment immediately before filing the I-360 petition.
 A letter from the employer with any relevant supporting documents, such as W-2 wage reports, are examples of acceptable evidence.

-As of 2013, the approximate processing time for the I-360 petition is five months.
+As of late 2016, the approximate processing time for the I-360 petition is eight months.
 The processing time could extend much longer, however, by several months, if this is the employer's first I-360 petition.

 This is mainly because USCIS typically insists on making a site visit for first-time applications under the religious worker category to verify the legitimacy of the organization and the proposed employment.
 The site visit may involve a tour of the employer's primary and branch locations, an examination of relevant documents, and interviews with employees and church officials.
 (Site visits are also usually required in connection with first-time R-1 visa applications.)